easy sourdough starter from scratch

 The starter will work wonderfully for the majority of sourdough recipes you’ll come across, or you can change the flour type or consistency of the starter later on, if you so desire.

-I have kept this starter small in the creation stage to reduce the need for excess flour.
+I keep the starter small in the creation stage to reduce the need for excess flour.
 You’ll be able to increase the amount of starter once you’re ready to use it for baking.

 Don’t forget to read the FAQs section at the end of the post for even more information!